-During menstruation the organ is enlarged, more vascular, and its surfaces rounder; the external orifice is rounded, its labia swollen, and the lining membrane of the body thickened, softer, and of a darker color.
+During menstruation, the organ is enlarged, more vascular, and its surfaces rounder; the external orifice is rounded, its labia are swollen, and the lining membrane of the body thickened, softer, and of a darker color.

-During pregnancy the uterus becomes enormously enlarged, and by the eighth month reaches the epigastric region.
-The increase in size is partly due to growth of pre-existing muscle, and partly to development of new fibers.
+During pregnancy, the uterus becomes enormously enlarged, and by the eighth month reaches the epigastric region.
+The increase in size is partly due to growth of pre-existing muscle, and partly to the development of new fibers.

 - the terminations of the ovarian and uterine arteries unite and form an anastomotic trunk from which branches are given off to supply the uterus

-- venous drainage: uterine vein draining into internal iliac vein
+- uterine vein draining into internal iliac vein

-- in the impregnated uterus the arteries carry the blood to, and the veins convey it away from, the intervillous space of the placenta
+- in the impregnated uterus, the veins convey blood away from the intervillous space of the placenta

 - fundus: para-aortic nodes